Fresh Air Museum – Government Street:

 1110 Government Street

-As a boy working for a prestigious tea merchant in Britain, John Murchie delivered tea to Queen Victoria at Balmoral Castle.
-In 1894, his adventurous spirit carried his passion for tea blending halfway around the world to British Columbia, where he established Murchie’s Tea, becoming one of Canada’s oldest brands.
+As a boy working in Britain for a prestigious tea merchant, John Murchie delivered tea to Queen Victoria at Balmoral Castle.
+In 1894, his adventurous spirit would carry his passion for tea blending halfway around the world to far British Columbia, where he established Murchie’s Tea, now one of Canada’s oldest brands.

-The first building on this site was Fort Victoria built in 1843, followed by a gold rush storefront shack in 1860, then in 1890, a furniture factory.
-The current Edwardian brick building was erected in 1907.
+The first building on this site was Fort Victoria built in 1843, followed by a gold rush storefront shack in 1860.
+It was followed in 1890 by the Sehl Furniture factory which was eventually destroyed by fire.
+The current Edwardian building of brick was erected in 1907.
 Following a major renovation in 1987, Murchie’s Tea and Coffee took occupancy.
-Visitors enjoy a wide collection of teas, coffees pastries, cakes, and both fine breakfast and luncheon menus in the charming ambience of the spacious interior, particularly noting the ornate original tin ceiling.
+Visitors from around the world enjoy a wide collection of teas, coffees, pastries, cakes, along with fine breakfast and luncheon menus in the charming ambience of the spacious interior under the building’s original ornate tin ceiling.

 The Bard & Banker – The Bank of BC Building 1885